Teaching and learning

 With Famly since

-With so many EYFS science experiments to choose from out there, it can be hard to find the right activities for your early years setting.
+With so many EYFS science activities to choose from out there, it can be hard to find the right activities for your children and your early years setting.

 You need activities that are open-ended enough to follow child interests, while still provoking fascination, curiosity and wonder about the big wide world.

-That’s why we’ve scoured the internet to find the perfect EYFS science experiments for you.
+That’s why we’ve scoured the internet to find the perfect EYFS science experiments for young children.
 These activities are particularly stimulating because they’re short, they provide a dramatic reaction, and the children are able to grow their understanding of the world by learning through play.

 The activities are also designed to be cost-effective, drawing on common household items as the key ingredients.
 They’re also simple to demonstrate and perfectly safe under supervision.